ameliejyc/near-enough/README.md

 1. builds & deploys smart contract to NEAR TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].
 This will only work if the project already has a repository set up on GitHub.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.

-# Troubleshooting

-On Windows, if you're seeing an error containing `EPERM` it may be related to spaces in your path.
-Please see [this issue](https://github.com/zkat/npx/issues/209) for more details.

 [react]: https://reactjs.org/
 [create-near-app]: https://github.com/near/create-near-app